kiecan/terragrunt-pre-commit/README.md

-# typeform-pre-commit
+# terragrunt-pre-commit

-Precommit hooks to be used in Typeform
+Precommit hooks to be used for Terragrunt